Dosage Form: injection, solution

 - Anemia, including hemolytic and aplastic; thrombocytopenia, including thrombotic thrombocytopenic purpura; leukopenia; agranulocytosis; pancytopenia; and/or other hematologic abnormalities.

 Cases of severe hepatotoxicity, including hepatic necrosis, life-threatening hepatic failure, and fatal events, have been reported with ciprofloxacin.
-Acute liver injury is rapid in onset (range 1-39 days), and is often associated with hypersensitivity.
+Acute liver injury is rapid in onset (range 1 to 39 days), and is often associated with hypersensitivity.
 The pattern of injury can be hepatocellular, cholestatic or mixed.
 Most patients with fatal outcomes were older than 55 years old.
-In the event of any signs and symptoms of hepatitis (such as anorexia, jaundice, dark urine, pruritus, or tender abdomen), treatment should be discontinued immediately (see ADVERSE REACTIONS).
+In the event of any signs and symptoms of hepatitis (such as anorexia, jaundice, dark urine, pruritus, or tender abdomen), discontinue treatment immediately.

-There can be a temporary increase in transaminases, alkaline phosphatase, or cholestatic jaundice, especially in patients with previous liver damage, who are treated with ciprofloxacin (see ADVERSE REACTIONS).
+There can be a temporary increase in transaminases, alkaline phosphatase, or cholestatic jaundice, especially in patients with previous liver damage, who are treated with ciprofloxacin. [see Adverse Reactions (6.2, 6.3)].

-Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including CIPROFLOXACIN, and may range in severity from mild diarrhea to fatal colitis.
+Clostridium difficile (C. difficile)-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including Ciprofloxacin Injection, USP, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.

 Musculoskeletal Disorders in Pediatric Patients and Arthropathic Effects in Animals